mindspore-ai/docs/tutorials/source_en/beginner/introduction.md

 ## Introduction to MindSpore

-MindSpore is a deep learning framework in all scenarios, aiming to achieve easy development, efficient execution, and all-scenario coverage.
+MindSpore is a deep learning framework in all scenarios, aiming to achieve easy development, efficient execution, and unified deployment for all scenarios.

 Easy development features user-friendly APIs and low debugging difficulty.
 Efficient execution is reflected in computing, data preprocessing, and distributed training.
-All-scenario coverage means that the framework supports cloud, edge, and device scenarios.
+Unified deployment for all scenarios means that the framework supports cloud, edge, and device scenarios.

 The following figure shows the overall MindSpore architecture:

 ![MindSpore-arch](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.2/tutorials/source_en/beginner/images/introduction2.png)

 - **ModelZoo**: provides available deep learning algorithm networks, and more developers are welcome to contribute new networks. ([ModelZoo](https://gitee.com/mindspore/models))
-- **Extend**: The MindSpore expansion package supports new domain scenarios, such as GNN, deep probabilistic programming, and reinforcement learning.
+- **MindSpore Extend**: The MindSpore expansion package supports new domain scenarios, such as GNN, deep probabilistic programming, and reinforcement learning.
 More developers are expected to contribute and build the library.
-- **Science**: MindScience is a scientific computing kit for various industries based on the converged MindSpore framework.
+- **MindSpore Science**: MindScience is a scientific computing kit for various industries based on the converged MindSpore framework.
 It contains the industry-leading datasets, basic network structures, high-precision pre-trained models, and pre-and post-processing tools that accelerate application development of the scientific computing.
-- **Expression**: Python-based front-end expression and programming interface that supports two fusions (function/OOP programming paradigm fusion and AI+ numerical computation expression fusion) and two unifications (dynamic expression unification and single-computer distributed expression unification).
+- **MindExpression**: Python-based front-end expression and programming interface that supports two fusions (function/OOP programming paradigm fusion and AI+ numerical computation expression fusion) and two unifications (dynamic expression unification and single-computer distributed expression unification).
-- **Third-party front-end**: support for third-party multilingual front-end expression, the future plans to successively provide C/C++, Huawei self-developed programming language front-end - Cangjie (currently still in the pre-research stage) and other third-party front-end docking work, and the introduction of more third-party ecology.
+- **Third-party front-end**: support for third-party multilingual front-end expression, the future plans to successively provide C/C++ and other third-party front-end docking work, and the introduction of more third-party ecology.
-- **Data**: provides functions such as efficient data processing, common dataset loading and programming interfaces, and allows users to flexibly define processing registration and pipeline parallel optimization.
+- **MindSpore Data**: provides functions such as efficient data processing, common dataset loading and programming interfaces, and allows users to flexibly define processing registration and pipeline parallel optimization.
-- **Compiler**: The core compiler of the layer, which implements three major functions based on the unified device-cloud MindIR, including hardware-independent optimization (type derivation, automatic differentiation, and expression simplification), hardware-related optimization (automatic parallelism, memory optimization, graph kernel fusion, and pipeline execution), and optimization related to deployment and inference (quantification and pruning).
+- **MindCompiler**: The core compiler of the layer, which implements three major functions based on the unified device-cloud MindIR, including hardware-independent optimization (type derivation, automatic differentiation, and expression simplification), hardware-related optimization (automatic parallelism, memory optimization, graph kernel fusion, and pipeline execution), and optimization related to deployment and inference (quantification and pruning).
-- **Runtime**: MindSpore runtime system, including the runtime system on the cloud host, runtime system on the device, and lightweight runtime system of the IoT platform.
+- **MindRT**: MindSpore runtime system, including the runtime system on the cloud host, runtime system on the device, and lightweight runtime system of the IoT platform.
-- **Insight**: MindSpore visualized debugging and tuning tool, allowing users to debug and tune the training network ([More Information](https://mindspore.cn/mindinsight/docs/en/r2.2/index.html)).
+- **MindSpore Insight**: MindSpore visualized debugging and tuning tool, allowing users to debug and tune the training network ([More Information](https://mindspore.cn/mindinsight/docs/en/r2.2/index.html)).
-- **Armour**: For enterprise-level applications, provides enhanced functions related to security and privacy protection, such as anti-robustness, model security testing, differential privacy training, privacy leakage risk assessment, and data drift detection ([More Information](https://mindspore.cn/mindarmour/docs/en/master/index.html)).
+- **MindSpore Armour**: For enterprise-level applications, provides enhanced functions related to security and privacy protection, such as anti-robustness, model security testing, differential privacy training, privacy leakage risk assessment, and data drift detection ([More Information](https://mindspore.cn/mindarmour/docs/en/master/index.html)).

 ### Execution Process